rovaughn/platform-docs/platform/manual/microservices/hot-reloading/golang.rst

 Step 4 copies the source code from ``src`` to ``/gp/src/app/src``.
-Sync for these directories can be done using the following command (assuming name of the microservice is ``api``):
+Sync for these directories can be done using the following command (assuming the name of the microservice is ``api``):

 .. code-block:: bash